 Step 3: Review the 5 free lessons in Training Module 1 of the Killer Stand-up Online Course.

 If you get that far, your total time investment will only be about 2 hours and you will have a very good idea if what I provide new comedians will help you get the laughter results you want when you do finally hit the stage.

-And if that can’t get you out of “research mode” and on the stand-up comedy stage in the shortest time possible, nothing I have to offer will.
+And if that cannot get you out of “research mode” and up on the stand-up comedy stage in the shortest time possible, nothing I have to offer will.